KBReader/PECKK/README.md

 # CPSC362-project 1

 ## Project Description
-Run the HTML files on your guys' own devices to see if it works.
+Run the login_page.html file on your guys' own devices to see if it works.
 To test of you're able to access the home page from the login page:
 1. Choose login option
 2. Enter username "admin123" & password "admin123"